-People wishing to boost their testosterone levels naturally might consider using saw palmetto.
+People who want to boost their testosterone levels naturally might consider using saw palmetto.
 Saw palmetto is an herbal remedy that comes from the fruit of the Serenoa repens plant.
-Some research indicates that saw palmetto can help to manage aspects of male reproductive health, including prostate problems.
+Some research suggests that saw palmetto can help manage some aspects of male reproductive health, including prostate problems.

 There is a lot of conflicting information available about the link between saw palmetto and testosterone.
 Many people believe that saw palmetto can boost testosterone levels, but others disagree.

-Is there any truth to this idea and does saw palmetto affects men’s health in any other ways?
+Is there any truth to this idea, and does saw palmetto affect male health in any other ways?
 Learn more in this article.

-Researchers have looked into a variety of roles that saw palmetto might play in men’s health.
+Researchers have looked into a variety of roles that saw palmetto might play in male health.
 Here, we look at eight of the facts and myths surrounding saw palmetto.

 1. Fact: Saw palmetto is linked to testosterone levels